Board of Directors

 Aaron McBride - Secretary

-Aaron McBride is a return Peace Corps volunteer who lives in the Monon Yard (Friends and Neighbors) neighborhood, serves as a Keep Indianapolis Beautiful block captain and is active with IndyHub.
-Aaron is currently Director of Teen Court and Prevention Services with Reach For Youth, and is pursuing a Masters of Public Affairs at IUPUI.
-As a United Way of Central Indiana Leadership United 2016-2017 graduate, Aaron volunteered with INRC and is now excited to join INRC’s Board of Directors.
+Aaron McBride has spent his career working with youth and families after obtaining his Bachelors of Social Work from Ball State University.
+Aaron is a return Peace Corps volunteer who lives in the Monon Yard (Friends and Neighbors) neighborhood, serves as a Keep Indianapolis Beautiful block captain and is active as a mentor for Public Allies.
+Aaron is currently the Director, Prevention Services with Reach For Youth, and is pursuing a Masters of Public Affairs at the O’Neill School of Public and Environmental Affairs.
+As a United Way of Central Indiana Leadership United graduate, Aaron volunteered with INRC and was excited to join INRC’s Board of Directors.
 As Aaron writes: “I have a passion to be a positive change agent that builds on the assets, strengths, and success of every Indianapolis resident… I am proud to call Indianapolis home.”

 Jessica joined Citizens Energy Group as the Public Outreach Coordinator in April of 2013.
 Her primary responsibilities include serving as the Citizens liaison to the community regarding capital projects, and developing an education outreach program with a focus on water and wastewater quality issues.
 She also serves on a number of internal cross-functional teams including: Community and Stakeholder Engagement (Team Lead); Corporate Sponsorships & Philanthropy; Diversity & Inclusion; External Communications & Branding; Citizens Strategic Planning 2019-2022; and a number of short-term project teams.

 When she is not working, Jessica enjoys giving back to various Indiana non-profit organizations.
 In addition to serving on the Jefferson Awards Foundation Selection Committee, she is a graduate of the Stanley K. Lacy (SKL) Executive Leadership Series Class XL, and was elected by her class to represent them on the SKL Advisory Council; unanimously elected as an Emeritus Board Member of Dress for Success Indianapolis (DFSI) after serving six years as a member of their board of directors; co-chairs the Entertainment Sub-Committee of REV Indy benefiting IU Health Foundation; and is an appointed member of Mayor Joe Hogsett’s Industrial Development Advisory Commission.
-In addition, Jessica recently accepted roles as the Co-Chair of United Way of Central Indiana’s 100 Year Celebration Impact Committee; an appointed member of Mayor Hogsett’s Cultural Investment Advisory Council; and a member of Indianapolis Neighborhood Resource Center’s Board of Directors.
+In addition, Jessica recently served as the Co-Chair of United Way of Central Indiana’s 100 Year Celebration Impact Committee, and is an appointed member of Mayor Hogsett’s Cultural Investment Advisory Council.

 Jessica is an active member of the Indianapolis community and enjoys sports, live music, spending time with family and friends, and travel.